mk12/sicp/README.md

 The generator starts in [docgen.c].
 It semi-parses Markdown and Scheme, and renders things like navigation links, headings, and tables of contents.
 It then forks to Pandoc, which runs [filter.lua].
 The Lua filter deals with internal links, citations, code blocks, math, and diagrams.

 To render math and diagrams, the Lua filter communicates over a Unix socket with the render.ts server (described below).
-It uses the C library [tools/lua/ntsp.c] to do this, loaded from a `.so` file.
+It uses the C library [ntsp.c] to do this, loaded from a `.so` file.
 We therefore require Pandoc to be dynamically linked to libc; the [fully static builds][static] provided for Linux will not work.

 The render.ts server is a [Deno] server implemented in [render.ts].
 It serves requests in a simple text-based protocol over a Unix socket.
 It renders math using [KaTeX], and converts ASCII diagrams to SVG using [svgbob] and [svgo].
 The benefit of this approach, rather than invoking these tools directly in the Lua filter, is that it avoids spawning a new process for every piece of inline math.

-To highlight code, the Lua filter uses the C library [tools/lua/schemehl.c].
+To highlight code, the Lua filter uses the C library [schemehl.c].
 I wrote this library to highlight the way I want, including proper handling of quasiquotes.

 Pandoc assembles the result using [template.html].
-The template embeds SVGs from [notes/assets/] rather than linking to them.
+The template embeds SVGs from [pandoc/assets/] rather than linking to them.
 (For SVGs that occur multiple times, it embeds them once at the top and then instantiates them with the `<use>` tag.)

 Finally, `docgen` post-processes the HTML and writes it in [docs/].